Projects

 December 2013 - July 2014

-I worked as a web developer & designer to ensure that the data is processed and displayed clearly.
+I worked as a web developer & designer to ensure that the data is processed and

 CS 61BL Lab Infrastructure